 Duration and extension of study period

 For students, the duration of the study period abroad is one semester.
-This can only be extended at a small number of universities and only following consultation with the coordinator at AAU.
+This can only be extended at a small number of universities and only following consultation with the coordinator at the University of Klagenfurt.

 The Japanese Universities of Soka in Tokyo and Kansai in Osaka prefer to accept students for an entire academic year.